-(6) Bring healthy, balanced snacks.
-In between tasty restaurant meals, try to keep your children fueled with healthier snacks.
-They can still be tasty, but opt for things like Clif Kid Organic Z Bar (they’re filled with nut butters so they’re substantial and healthy), sliced fruit, mini-muffins, fruit snacks, low sugar/low-sodium crackers etc.
+(6) Bring healthy, balanced snacks to refuel your family.
+In between restaurant meals, keep your children fueled with healthier snacks.
+They can still be kid-friendly and tasty, but opt for things like Clif Kid Organic Z Bar (they’re filled with nut butters so they’re substantial and healthy), sliced fruit, mini-muffins, fruit snacks, low sugar/low-sodium crackers etc.

 (7) Take naps.
 If your kids are melting down (we saw a lot of these at GWL), no matter the age or their normal sleep habits, let them rest.
 Encourage a TV break, book time or quiet time with the iPad.
 It might seem counterintuitive to spend your time in the hotel room, but over-tired kids are more susceptible to get sick (a lot of them lay down on public floors etc).
 If your kid gets sick while you’re in vacation, you’ll end up spending way more time doing nothing…

 (8) Bring multi-vitamins.
 We packed up multi-vitamins, vitamin D, Omega etc for everyone in the family.
 When you’re eating out a lot, simple nutrients can help their systems.
 Bringing Manuka honey is a great idea too.
 As soon as you see signs of a runny nose, sore throat, or weakened immune system, give your children a big, raw spoonful.

 Overall, getting sick in public spaces (especially during transitional seasons were germs are at their peak) is next to inevitable.